 The open burn period is currently ACTIVE.
 The burning period runs from April 1st - October 31st, and requires an active (not expired) and approved CDPHE permit be obtained prior to open burning.
 Fire department notification and approval required for all burning activity, even if the activity is permit exempt.

-BURN RESTRICTIONS: No Burning Restrictions (fire department approval is still required on the day of planned burning)
+BURN RESTRICTIONS: No Burn Ban (fire department approval is still required on the day of planned burning)

 If you have a need to perform an Open Burn of any kind within the Bennett-Watkins Fire Rescue service area, you must contact our Fire Bureau prior to the event.
 The burn season runs from April 1st through October 31st each year.

 Specially trained personnel consistently evaluate fire conditions throughout our District.
 While an area may visually seem safe to burn in, there may be unseen factors present that could initiate a dangerous situation.